crclark/graph-anns/README.md

 #### Experiment: remove external_to_internal_ids entirely
 RESULT: saved 110MiB on the serial 5M benchmark, or roughly 10% of memory.

+BRANCH: no-ext-int-mapping
-... in the dumbest way possible.
+this branch was modified in the dumbest way possible.
 Just throw errors if ext_to_int is called.
 Our benchmark currently doesn't call delete, so this will just work.

 PROBLEM: some logic in exhaustive knn graph is highly dependent on returning the internal id early if an external id already exists in our mapping.
 I believe if we fix exhaustive_knn_graph, we can remove that early return and continue this test.
 I was able to fix it by doing the mapping inside exhaustive_knn_graph instead, which is a bit hacky.